SmartThingsCommunity/SmartThingsPublic/README.md

   * Added Button Held event. (needs testing.
 I do not have a zwave button)
   * Renamed SHM Stay to SHM Home to match the language in the SmartApp Dashboard.
   * Additional null checks in Talk() (specifically addressed if the desired phrase only had %askalexa%; throw an error in the logs and notify via push that there is a configuration error due to a missing phrase)
+* 3/12/2017 - 1.1.11
+  * Resolved null issue that was present in TalkNow when %askalexa% wasn't present in the phrase or the page tried to load with a blank phrase.